Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Vaccination-Immunisation - comments.md

 The EHDS misses information about dosaging, a link to dossaging model is not present.
 The zib does present elements of dossaging.

-EHDS presents the nextVaccinationDate which is a part of planning which is not present in the zib.
+EHDS presents the nextVaccinationDate which is not present in the zib.

 ### Summary of partly matching elements